As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 100% Completion Time: 133 Hours+ (Unless you snap the game in half and rage quit.
 Highly likely, I won’t lie)

 From the company that brought us Dark Souls, the first on our list of the best Japanese games is Elden Ring.
-While this isn’t a video game set in Japan, it’s still one of the greatest Japanese games ever created.
+While this isn’t a video game set in Japan, it’s still one of the best Japanese ps5 games ever created.
 Though, it’s not for the faint-hearted.
 And with a completion time of around 133 hours, it’ll be a pretty hard game to speedrun.

 I’ve had the pleasure, or perhaps misery, of playing Dark Souls 3 and I’ll tell you now that it isn’t the game for you if you don’t have patience.
 Elden ring follows much the same path and requires you to learn every mechanic of the game from the ground up.